 Professor William E. Lloyd began his professional career as a working journalist.
 During World War II he served as a communications officer on the staff of Admiral Chester Nimitz, after which he wrote and edited publications for the American Association of School Administrators in Washington , D.C. , and established the Office of School and Community Relations for the Richmond, VA, public schools.
 At CSULA he was a Professor of Administration and the Publications Manager from 1959 to 1977 and taught and developed information services for news media as well as editing campus publications.

 Eligibility: CSULA full time graduate student working toward a M.A.
 Degree in History or Political Science or a M.S.
 Degree in Public Administration.
-Completion of at least one 500-level course.
+Classified Graduate Standing.
 Evidence of university and/or community service.
 Minimum GPA 3.5.

 David Cameron Fisher Memorial Undergraduate Scholarship/Graduate Fellowship